THE BUYING PROCESS

 How Long Before You Move Into Your Property In Turkey?

-If the above check has not been carried out, then dependent upon the Turkish Government offices it may take up to 3 months to receive the final Freehold Title Deeds (Tapu) for your Turkish property.
-First your application goes to a regional Tapu office then to a Military Head office in Izmir to check the property is not in a restricted or Military Zone.
-This is really a formality and when everything is approved, it takes just one day to complete the property transfer
+If the above check has not been carried out, the Turkish Government offices can delay the final Freehold Title Deeds (Tapu) for your Turkish property.
+First, your application goes to a regional Tapu office then to a Military Head office in Izmir to check the property is not in a restricted or Military Zone.
+This is really a formality and when everything is approved, it takes just one day to complete the property transfer.

 When a power of attorney has not been given, the vendor and buyer must be represented at the Land Registry Office for entry of the Title Deed into the Land Registry.
 Most buyers prefer to go to Turkey to attend personally.
-Should one or both parties have provided a power of attorney POA, it is not necessary as you can appoint a Power of Attorney (usually your solicitor) to attend in your place.
+Should one or both parties have provided a power of attorney POA, it is not necessary to be there in person as the solicitor will complete and inform required parties.

 Do You Have To Pay Tax If You Sell Your Property in Turkey?

-At present, if you sell your Turkish Property within the first 5 years of your ownership there is a 15% sliding scale property capital gains tax due on any profit.
+At present, if you sell your Turkish Property within the first 5 years of ownership there is a property capital gains tax due on any profit.
 After 5 years it is capital gains free.
 Any tax paid to the Turkish government will be offset in the UK due to the Reciprocal Taxation agreement between Turkey and the UK.
 The solicitor will be able to advise on the total tax to be paid.

 Healthcare For Non Residents

-If you are coming to live here full time then you will require a proper comprehensive long term policy in order to obtain a resident permit, this must cover you for all medical conditions/hospital stays.
-We can point you to companies who offer such policies, many banks of course, offer them too.
+If you are coming to live here full time then you will require a proper comprehensive long term policy in order to obtain a residence permit, this must cover you for all medical conditions/hospital stays.
+We can point you to companies who offer such policies, many banks, of course, offer them too.

-You can stay for a maximum of three months in Turkey with your 90 in 180 day a multi entry tourist visa, however to replace this with a residents visa a link to information supplied by the Turkish Consulate is below, it is a much easier process than it used to be.
+You can stay for a maximum of three months in Turkey with your 90 in 180 days a multi-entry tourist visa, however, to replace this with a residents visa a link to information supplied by the Turkish Consulate is below, it is a much easier process than it used to be.
 If you are low on days on the current useable visa in the period and wish to come to Turkey to; purchase, sell, to complete finals steps, or simply to visit.
 It is recommended to acquire a Turkish residents process.